AnyBody/anybody-tutorial/Parameter_studies_and_optimization/lesson1.rst

 The area under this curve is the total metabolism combusted over a crank revolution.
 To compute this we must introduce two more elements.
 The first one is an ``AnyOutputFun`` as we have seen it before.
-The purpose if this function is to make it semantically possible to refer to the output of the ``Pmet`` variable before is has actually been computed:
+The purpose of this function is to make it semantically possible to refer to the output of the ``Pmet`` variable before is has actually been computed: